Is Petty Theft Charged As A Misdemeanor Or A Felony?

 The courts in the San Fernando Valley are fairly reasonable.
 For a second petty theft charge, you may face jail time, probation, community service, and other penalties, depending on what the crime was and what your responsibility was.
 If you’ve got a good attorney with a game plan and a strategy for your theft-related offense, you’ve definitely got a fighting chance.
 There are a number of propositions that have passed and a different mindset on part of the prosecutors and the judges.
 A skilled attorney will present you, not as someone who steals, but as someone who’s got a lot to lose, has a future, and just made a mistake.

-Can’t I Just Pay For The Merchandise In My Petty Theft Case And Have The Charges Dropped?
+Can I Pay For The Merchandise To Have Charges Dropped?

 If we don’t punish people who take things, then people will continue to take things over and over again.
 Stores lose thousands of dollars to theft-related offenses.
-When you have a petty theft case, you can’t just pay for it; you are going to have to get an attorney and defend yourself.
+When you have a petty theft case, you can’t just pay for it; you are going to have to get a theft crime attorney and defend yourself.

 For more information on Petty Theft Charged As Misdemeanor In LA, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.